This Little Piggy Went to Market

 It’s not realistic to think we will take down the CAFOs.
 They produce jobs (albeit, dangerous, low-paying jobs) and their lobbies are too powerful; (for more on the power of the “big ag” lobbies, see: Open Secrets & this & this & this).

 BUT, if enough people stop buying meat from these dirty animals (the corporations), and make their voices heard on the need for more regulation – we can affect meaningful change and become a nation that raises animals humanely and provides meat that is healthier for humans, and the earth.

 Thanks for reading – here are some resources to learn more:

-- If you are not up for going vegetarian, find farms in your area that pasture their animals (allow them to eat their natural diet) and don’t raise them in CAFOs: http://www.eatwild.com/
+If you are not up for going vegetarian or vegan, find farms in your area that pasture their animals (allow them to eat their natural diet) and don’t raise them in CAFOs: http://www.eatwild.com/

 American Public Health Association.
 2003.
 2003 Policy Statements.
 Association News; http://www.apha.org/legislative.